 What is Linea Nigra?
 Will it Ever Go Away?

-Why is it Called “White Line?”
+Why is it Called “Black Line?”

-Does it Mean Something’s Wrong?
+Does it Mean Something is Wrong?

-Linea Nigra is merely an aesthetic mark or line, and has absolutely nothing to do with pregnancy health indicators or those relating to your baby.
+Linea Nigra is merely an aesthetic mark or line and has absolutely nothing to do with pregnancy health indicators or those relating to your baby.
 Linea Nigra is a naturally occurring pregnancy phenomenon that is added to the laundry list of ways in which a body can change while growing another person.
 It’s a beautiful reminder that something exciting is on its way!

 Can I Cover it Up?

-When Will it Go Away?
+When Will It Go Away?